 - After fermentation, flip dough from bowl onto lightly floured work surface.
 Press dough lightly into a square-ish shape to remove excess gas.

 - Next, take top two corners and fold toward middle of dough.
 Then, rotate dough and repeat.
 Fold the two halves of dough together and use your palm to seal the loaf.
-Place dough seam-side down onto a parchment-lined sheet pan.
+Place dough seam-side down onto a parchment-lined baking sheet.
 Check out this video from the San Diego Artisan Bread School for how to do this.

 - Cover your loaf with plastic wrap (or a clean trash bag) and let proof* for 1–1½ hours.